-The wastewater treatment system for Whangarei city was in need of maintenance, including a wetlands upgrade and pipeline build, ensuring more capacity and an improvement in water quality discharged from the ponds.
+Whangārei's wastewater treatment system needed a wetlands upgrade and pipeline build, to ensure more capacity and improvement in water quality discharged from the ponds.

-Close liaison with Whangarei District Council was essential throughout the project, particularly during extreme weather events, which on occasion caused the treatment plant to require emergency overflow capacity into the wetland ponds.
+Close liaison with Whangarei District Council was essential throughout the project, particularly during extreme weather events that occasionally caused the treatment plant to require emergency overflow capacity into the wetland ponds.